Bowie County, TX

 In addition to reverse stings, police have also apprehended sex buyers as the result of other investigations or citizen reports to police.
 For example, in October, 2021, a DeKalb resident was arrested recently for two counts of felony solicitation of prostitution in Bowie County.
 He was arrested by agents with the Texas Department of Public Safety on the charges and released the following day after posting bonds totaling $20,000.
 According to a probable cause affidavit, he had come to the attention of members of the DPS criminal investigation division during a human trafficking investigation.
 He had allegedly paid women exploited in the sex trade with cash and digital money transfer applications such as Venmo.
 A woman identified in the affidavit as “Adult Victim #1” allegedly told investigators she became involved in prostitution after developing a drug addiction, and that the man paid for sex with her on multiple “dates.”
 Text messages and digital money transfer application records allegedly support the woman’s claims, showing the man negotiating price and type of sexual activity expected in lewd and explicit terms.
 Effective Sept.
 1, 2021, individuals charged with solicitation in Texas face six months to two years in a state jail.
 Before that date the offense was a Class B misdemeanor.
 Individuals with a prior conviction for solicitation may now be charged with a third-degree felony and if the offense involves a minor, the punishment range increases.
 The change in the law is intended to deter human trafficking.
 Earlier in October, DPS arrested an Idabel, Oklahoma, man for felony solicitation in Texarkana, Texas.

-Shaming and loss of employment are also consequences of buying sex in the county.
-Additional demand reduction tactics that have been deployed in the county are buyer arrests, employment loss, and shaming.
+Sex buyer arrests, identity disclosure, and loss of employment are also consequences of buying sex in the county.
 For example, in August of 2017, a former Texarkana, TX, Independent School District security guard was charged with promoting prostitution in Bowie County.
 According to a probable cause affidavit, a 42-year-old man was accused of offering to pay a 14-year-old boy for sex.
 The victim’s mother went to the Texarkana, TX, Police Department to make a report July 26th, 2017, and described the exploiter as a family friend.
 Investigators arranged for the boy to be interviewed at the Texarkana Children’s Advocacy Center by a forensic interviewer.
 According to the affidavit, the offender’s alleged solicitation of the boy occurred on July 25th, 2017, in Texarkana, TX.
 The offender’s identity, image, age, location, and charge were included in reports from local news sources.

 Background on Prostitution in the Area: